IKIM-Essen/ClusterDocs/docs/conda.md

 [Mambaforge][mambaforge] provides `mamba` and `conda` on the cluster.
 Users who prefer to manage their own installation can install a Conda distribution in their home directory.

+See [Getting started with conda][conda-getting-started] for an introduction.

 ## Using Conda with Slurm

 Submitting a slurm job which includes `conda activate` will result in the following error: